venu-shastri/happiest-minds-architecture-fundamentals/Practicing DDD.md

 > Any of our software systems (like a web service or web app) that operate as concrete instances in the Real World are considered Bounded Contexts
 > one of the goals of Domain-Driven Designs is to have a one-to-one mapping from a Subdomain to a Bounded Context.

+#### Ubiquitous Language

+> Words often have different meanings in different contexts
+>
+> The word “meter” had different meanings in different parts of the organization.
+In one department, it referred to the connection between the grid and a location.
+Others understood “meter” as the connection between the grid and the customer, or, of course, a physical meter attached to a house to measure electrical consumption.
+>
+> Different stakeholders might represent the same business entity in different models.
+For example, an Advertising Campaign is a complex entity with many rules and invariants for campaign managers; but for sales agents, an Advertising Campaign is merely a data structure that describes a subset of its metadata.
+Those are two different models, and thus belong to two different Bounded Contexts.
 ### Challenges

 ---